masschallenge/semantic-ui-theme/README.md

 - From inside the cloned repo, run

       npm  install

+- The `npm install`, as of this writing, will warn of vulnerable packages installed

+      added 891 packages from 454 contributors and audited 9790 packages in 67.378s
+      found 5 vulnerabilities (1 low, 4 high)
+  - This is a known and expected issue that we don't have control over.

 - You should be able to run `gulp build` and `gulp watch`